Gelly Uchaf Plant Palette – Early January

 2: Galanthus plicatus ‘Colossus’.
 Now a favourite early season snowdrop with classic plicatus folded leaf margins, and often 2 flowers per bulb, which bulks up well, once settled down.
 One of our ‘Twelfth Night Snowdrops’, which is reliably in flower in the first week in January – at least here!

 4: Galanthus ‘Atkinsii’.
 This was the snowdrop which got me going as a galanthophile.
 I originally bought a few from Broadleigh bulbs, grew them in a raised bed in our Bristol garden and then moved them down to Wales before we relocated permanently.
-They existed between the apple’s tyre pillars, and eventually ,I got raroundto shifting them into other areas of the garden.
-C onsistently an early snowdrop, though not now in our real vanguard, they’re tall, elegant, recover well from frosts and because they’re sterile, the flowers usually last at least 6 weeks.T he sterility issue means that to create drifts you have to be prepared to split and divide them every 3 years or so – always a wrench to do this, but given vigorous snowdrops’ insistence on multiplying at least as well as the Fibonacci progression predicts, just a few bulbs initially can become hundreds within a decade.
+They existed between the lower apple trees’ tyre pillars, and eventually, I got around to shifting them into other areas of the garden.
+Consistently an early snowdrop, though not now in our real vanguard, they’re tall, elegant, recover well from frosts and because they seem to be sterile, individual flowers usually last at least 6 weeks.
+But established clumps’ flowers last more like 2 months in most years.

+9: Galanthus ‘Shropshire Queen’.
+A very attractive and vigorous snowdrop cultivar, with amazing root systems – always a sign of a good-doer, if not even an extra set of chromosomes?
+One of our more recent snowdrops, but one of the best for quickly bulking up here.
 10: Galanthus un-named double form.
 This was acquired a few years ago from an amazing lady Margaret Bide, who I’ve written about occasionally.
 She was given the bulbs by the late great galanthophile Ruby Baker, from Farnham, as a swap for some plants Ruby had spotted growing in Margaret’s front garden.
 It may have a name, but I don’t know it, and it’s one of our earliest and most vigorous double forms, quickly recovering after moving and forming huge clumps.

 12: Ilex aquifolium ‘Elegantissima’.
-I think that this is the correct name for this holly – as mentioned in other “palette pages”, several of our hollies got moved and possibly muddled years ago before we recorded things in more detail.
+I think that this is the correct name for this holly – as mentioned in my other “palette pages”, several of our hollies got moved and possibly muddled years ago before we recorded things in more detail.
 This is a male form, and so produces no berries, but it’s vigorous and easy for me to shape into one of my holly mushrooms, though it will take a couple more years to be how I’d like it.p1020189-2p1020188-2